pjheden/what-to-wear/README.md

 ## Future work

-### To do, priority
-1. Bugfix : k-nearest-neighbours isnt functional

-### To do
 0. Add special warnings for downfall, i.e. snow/rain/hail
 2. Allow for custom names clothes, potentially add levels
 3. Sort training data by temperature
 4. Add weather visuals
 5. Make mobile friendly
-6. Remove AI & input and just show what to wear (boring)
-  1. Cancel mic recording by clicking the button again
 7. Make save button yellow upon any changes to suggest unsaved changes